 Opportunities to do some of your studies overseas.
-You can intern at a non-government organisation in any country in Asia and count that to your major in Asian Studies.
+You can intern at a non-government organisation in any country in Asia and count that towards your qualification.
 Or study overseas from one week to one year in countries including Japan, China, Indonesia, India, Thailand, Cambodia and Nepal.
 Scholarships available.

 What careers relate to Asian Studies?

 Asia is home to more than half the world's population, so developing strong Asia-knowledge can significantly enhance you employment prospects and provide greater opportunities to work internationally.
 Asia Studies graduates are highly valued in the fields of government, policy analysis and commerce, as well as in the finance and service industries.
 Previous graduates have moved into journalism, diplomacy and trade.Become an effective global citizen with a better understanding of the fundamental changes taking place in this dynamic region of the world.
 Demonstrate you have developed skills in intercultural understanding, communication and team work, independent research and leadership – all skills sought after by employers anywhere.

 - Arts and heritage

 - Journalism and publishing

 - Manager in private and public enterprises